-Researchers from Tanzania publish articles in international Open Access journals, for example 504 articles have been published with BioMed Central – an STM (Science, Technology and Medicine) publisher which has pioneered the Open Access publishing model.
+Researchers from Tanzania publish articles in international Open Access journals, for example in 2013, 504 articles have been published with BioMed Central – an STM (Science, Technology and Medicine) publisher which has pioneered the Open Access publishing model.
 272 articles have been published in Public Library of Science (PLoS) Open Access journals.

 The successes of Open Access in Tanzania depend on number of factors including the following:

 - Open Access champions (authors, editors, librarians, research administrators) practising Open Access publishing and setting up Open Access repositories.